 Older games such as NFS: Most Wanted or Bioshock are playable on this notebook, while more recent titles are not, or you’d have to trim the resolution to 720p.
 Even so, the performance is not what you’d expect from the hardware, with both the CPU and GPU running at fairly low power levels.
 The GPU averages around 1.2 GHz in the less demanding titles, but goes down to .8 GHz on Witcher 3, a fair bit down from its maximum potential Turbo clocks of 1.6 GHz.

 Furthermore, you should consider the fact that older titles might not support the screen’s 3:2 aspect ratio of its higher resolution, which means that you’ll have to accept stretched images in most cases, or at least some black bars around the content.
-This aspect, corroborated with the limited performance the high external temperatures make the X Pro unsuited for gaming and demanding CPU+GPU tasks in general, in comparison to better implementation of the same sort of hardware.
+This aspect, as well as the limited performance and the high external temperatures make the X Pro unsuited for gaming and demanding CPU+GPU tasks in general, in comparison to better implementation of the same sort of hardware.
 And that’s without even discussing this platform’s overall worth at this point, given the excellent Renoir Ryzen ultraportables out there, but also the Intel/AMD units with the updated and more competent MX350 graphics chips

 Noise, Heat, Connectivity, speakers, and others